kumaranu/lag_opt_ts/README.md

 ## Contributing

 This project is not yet open for contributions from the community!
-Contact kumaranu@lbl.gov for more details.
+Contact kumar@quantumcircuits.com for more details.

 ## License